Is mixing different subwoofers a good idea is an age-old debate for which there’s no definitive answer.

 We can bump up against some frequencies via EQ utilizing a mini DSP 2×4 (I bought this one from Amazon) or a similar instrument, but there’s a limit to it.

-How to do the tune/test work?
+How does the tune/test work?

 From the MLP, and with room correction off: